List of U-boat flotillas

-List of U-boat flotillas contains lists of the German U-boat flotillas in the two World Wars.
-The bases shown here are the ones at which the flotillas spent most of their career.
-During World War II, submarine flotillas were often tactically deployed, in contrast to the surface flotillas of the Kriegsmarine which were mainly administrative.
+The List of U-boat flotillas includes the German U-boat flotillas that served during both World Wars.
+The bases listed are those where the flotillas spent most of their operational careers.
+During World War II, submarine flotillas were often deployed for tactical purposes, unlike the surface flotillas of the Kriegsmarine, which were primarily administrative.

 World War I

 This list contains the German U-boats flotillas during the First World War.

 World War II

 This list contains the German U-boats flotillas during the Second World War.
 After 1941, the U-boat flotillas were in turn organized into U-boat regions.